 Туре Length Frequency Total

-One to on tuition 1 hour 5 sessions 5 hours
+One to one tuition 1 hour 5 sessions 5 hours

 Performance skills workshop 1 hour 5 sessions 5 hours

 Vocal group Ensemble 1 hours 10 sessions 10 hours

-TBC conducting

 Choir 1.5 hours 10 Sessions 15 hours

 Directed Study 165 hours

 Total hours (100 hours per 10 credits) 200 hours

-16 For Modules with PSRB and/or Apprenticeship Standard Requirements approach to developing the knowledge, skills and behaviours of an apprenticeship standard or the requirements of a PSRB.
+16 For Modules with PSRB and/or Apprenticeship Standard Requirements

 Please explain how completing this module contributes towards developing the competencies required of relevant frameworks or standards.
-Please explain the relevance of the teaching, learning and assessment
+Please explain the relevance of the teaching, learning and assessment approach to developing the knowledge, skills and behaviours of an apprenticeship standard or the requirements of a PSRB.